maghrebi84/wnd-charm/README.md

 ## Test Images

 Please also visit the [IICBU Biological Image Repository](https://ome.irp.nia.nih.gov/iicbu2008), which provides a benchmark for testing and comparing the performance of image analysis algorithms for biological imaging.

+## What is new?

+The performance of WND-CHARM was profiled and improved using the following techniques.

+* Multi-threading capability (OpenMP directives) was added for the performance bottlenecks which were in the following codes.
+    * /src/statistics/FeatureStatistics.cpp
+    * /src/textures/gabor.cpp
+    * /src/transforms/chebyshev.cpp
+* Optimization technique of Data Locality was implememted in the following code.
+    * /src/CombFirst4Moments.cpp

+The number of threads can be set using `export OMP_NUM_THREADS=10`.
+Overall, the performance of WND-CHARM was improved by 45% using the new changes and by running with 10 threads.